openshift/cluster-autoscaler-operator/README.md

-- __MachineAutoscaler__: This resource targets a node group and manages the annotations to enable and configure autoscaling for that group, e.g. the min and max size.
+- __MachineAutoscaler__: This resource targets a node group and manages the annotations to enable and configure autoscaling for that group, e.g. the min and max size, and GPU label.
 Currently only `MachineSet` objects can be targeted.  ([Example][MachineAutoscaler])

 [ClusterAutoscaler]: https://github.com/openshift/cluster-autoscaler-operator/blob/master/examples/clusterautoscaler.yaml